Clones & Ports of Irem's R-Type

 Z-Out Amiga 1990: Destroy Alpha Centauri

-Z-Out (1990) is an ST/Amiga-only sequel to X-Out.
+Z-Out of 1990 is an ST/Amiga-only sequel to X-Out.
 Z-Out only runs at 25 FPS but its vertical and horizontal parallax scrolling is still smooth.
-Supports 2-player coop and features 12 bosses.
+Z-Out supports 2-player coop and features 12 bosses.

 Z-Out Weapons System: